Nenkai/ffxvi-modding/docs/tutorials/nex/tables.md

     `.vatb` or VFX Audio Table Binary simply maps specified ids to a VFX & Audio file combination.
 The game simply search through the currently registered vatb files for a matching id.

+You can find more comments in each table's [layout](https://github.com/Nenkai/FF16Tools/tree/master/FF16Tools.Files/Nex/Layouts) definition.

 ### Ability/Movement Tables

 * `attackparam` - Defines values & parameters for attacks